ternaustralia/ausplotsR/README.md

 ausplotsR requires the following packages as 'Imports': mapdata, vegan, plyr, R.utils, httr, jsonlite, ggplot2, gtools, jose, betapart, curl, r2r, stringr; 'Suggests' (needed to build the package vignette if 'build_vignettes' is set to TRUE below): knitr, markdown, rmarkdown.

-The most current ausplotsR can be installed directly from github to get the latest developments and patches using the devtools package, which must be installed first.
+The most current development version of ausplotsR can be installed directly from github using the devtools package, which must be installed first.

 To install the package, use:

 ```
-# if you have problems, see the troubleshooting section at the bottom of this document
 library(devtools)
 install_github("ternaustralia/ausplotsR", build_vignettes = TRUE, dependencies = TRUE)
 ```